hecksalmonids/geode/README.md

 crystal with the given name will be generated in `app/dev`.
 To generate a crystal in `app/main` instead, add the option `--main` (`-m` for short).

-* To generate a crystal without events, add the option `--without-events`.
-Similarly, to generate a crystal without commands, add the option `--without-commands`.
+All crystals include the `Bot::Models` module, which contains the database's model classes.
 To generate a crystal without database model classes, add the option `--without-models`.

-* All crystals include the `Bot::Models` module, which contains the database's model classes.

 #### Generating a model